butopen/redevtools/packages/redevtools.com/src/blog/003-tailwind-devtool/index.md

 To enable the inspector you can type `ALT + t` (or `Opt + t` on a MAC).

-Remember: to enable redevtools you just have to type `import("//r8s.io")`, but if you want it already available, then add this snippet into your project:
+Remember: to enable redevtools you just have to type `import("//r8s.io")` in your console, but if you want it already available at page startup, then add this snippet into your project:

 ```javascript